 Compliance units have the function of ensuring that all processes are in line with relevant laws and regulations.
-Non-compliance may generate unnecessary costs (e.g. administrative fines) and lead to reputational losses and customers' exodus.
-In certain circumstances, it may also have adverse effects on the management board and its members, as lack of compliance may result in personal liability.
-It is why having effective and swift units that can react to any wrongdoing is essential.
+Non-compliance may generate unnecessary costs (e.g. administrative fines) and lead to reputational losses and customer exodus.
+In certain circumstances, it may also adversely affect the management board and its members, as a lack of compliance may result in personal liability.

-Imagine a company with thousands of sellers or relationship managers solely responsible for selling products or providing services.
-All of them respect a set of specific rules and procedures.
-This set will cover the do and don't of Customer Service, grand rules for communications and give examples of use cases.
+In a company with thousands of sellers or relationship managers solely responsible for selling products or providing services, all of them are expected to respect a set of specific rules and procedures.
+This set will cover customer service's do and don'ts, grand rules for communications and examples of use cases.

 But is there a way to automate this process?

 With Docmatic's natural language processing techniques, compliance officers may be able to train models with a set of key phrases, words or whole sentences suggesting that specific undesirable behaviours took place.